 In this workshop, participants are invited to respond and contribute to the Archive, with a text, image, little bit, concrete question mark, thread, or other fragment.
 The session will begin with a discussion of the collectively compiled materials, and then lead into an experimental writing workshop guided by a series of responsive prompts from the Hawthorn Archive’s ‘keeper’ Avery Gordon.

 - At the venue (registration required): Fully booked.
 Add yourself to the waiting list, using the form below.

 - Please send us a few lines explaining your interest in the workshop (in “Additional Note”).

 Kindly observe the following COVID-19-Visitor Guidelines prior to your visit.

-Amelia Groom, Anja Michaelsen, and Michelle Ty
+Amelia Groom, Anja Sunhyun Michaelsen, and M. Ty

 image credit © Sarah Beddington, Binocular viewer (2013).
 Courtesy of Hawthorn Archive

 You do not need to register if you are joining online.